Targeted Therapy vs. Chemotherapy

 The Science Behind Targeted Therapy: How it Works

 Targeted therapies work by interfering with specific proteins that aid in the growth and spread of tumors.
 These proteins are often products of mutated genes, which are common in cancer cells.
-By blocking these proteins, targeted therapies can slow cancer growth, reduce cancer cell division, and even promote self-destruction of the cancer cells.
+By blocking these proteins, targeted therapies can slow cancer growth, reduce cancer cell division, and even promote the self-destruction of cancer cells.

 Types of Targeted Therapy: Small-Molecule Drugs and Monoclonal Antibodies

 Primarily, targeted therapies are categorized into two types: small-molecule drugs and therapeutic antibodies, such as monoclonal antibodies.
 Small-molecule drugs are tiny enough to penetrate cells, making them efficient for targets inside cells.
+In contrast, monoclonal antibodies are larger and designed to attach to specific targets on cancer cells.
+Antibodies can mark cancer cells for immune system destruction, directly halt cancer growth and deliver toxins to cancer cells.

 The Role of Biomarker Testing in Targeted Therapy